gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] package extensions methods break upon trying to use them at all because something something Julia doesnt work.
 In my Dev environment, Iwant as little loaded as possible.
 Thus, the extensions, but I am tetsint in my dev environment, which means I don't get to use the extension functionality.
 I believe it would work better for a user situation, in which the Julia environment is not this package's source code. idk
 * [x] struct instantiate with function for neighborsearch items, so changes to the API are more clear to impelment (but also slightly more tedious)
 * [x] if we use the Julia built in environment instead of our own, could we finally have extensions working correctly, so that we are devved into naive dynamics and using the local dev version wiht a napkin test file, while also being abel to use only the dependencies and extensions we want?
-* [] investigate if other Julian threading routines produce better results.
+* [x] investigate if other Julian threading routines produce better results.
 Polyester and OhMyThreads and Dagger come to mind
 * [x] api.md only has 1 items on it that is no longer present in the package.
 Why?
 * [x] fix upper functions of Proko to only iterate over  specific indices of the grid keys array
-* [] for boundary expansion, is the for loop flowthrough evaluation effective, or is copyto! effective enough
+* [x] for boundary expansion, is the for loop flowthrough evaluation effective, or is copyto! effective enough
-* [] is it a problem that the root doesnt get updated to cover the whole entire range? may or may not just be a side effect of the algo.
-ArborX predefines the root.
+* [x] is it a problem that the root doesnt get updated to cover the whole entire range? may or may not just be a side effect of the algo.
+ArborX predefines the root. ----- no, the root will only cover thr range if there is an atom perfectly a threshold away from (0.0, 0.0, 0.0) AND another from (1.0, 1.0, 1.0)
 * [x] update ci.yml for a different OS test and to resolve warnings related to chagnes to GHActions -- TENTATIVE
 * [x] figure a considerate way of updating boundaries, currently we have to set to zero in between runs and do the for loop if evaluation / vectorized notation. is the proper fashion to do that, or to just set the boundaries of a parent to be the exact values of its child?
-* [] change create_mortoncodes to GridKeysArray ?.
+* [x] change create_mortoncodes to TreeData ?.
 And interior of rebuild bvh to GridKeysArray! ?
 I guess if we could create the array without storing intermediates, but there is no way that will work so nicely.
 * [x] test if we can get rid of the tuple and the dereferencing syntax by just directly tupling together the data. what is the impact on performance? could we just make a treedata struct? we would have to test with two entire versions of the file, and selectively pretend one or the other is the real version. maybe run @benchmark 4 times then switch, and maybe switch back and forth if we get a weird result, like performance changing a lot
 * [x] to GenericCollector function, add function to avoid generating position data and just borrow preset data
 * [x] implement jld2.jl to have a pre-generated bench suite
 * [x] change GenericSpec to SimSpec
+* [x] start up tutorial docs for bvh, grow in later versions to whatever we add
+* [x] remove collector from bvh and treedata
+* [] change ordering of bvhspec and add a threshold distance.
+BVH for how large the volumes, and another for close enough or not to have whatever interaction
+* [] fold build bvh and rebuildbvh! into TreeData and TreeData! and update the tutorial
+* [] implement new morton encoder that performs like 3 operations per quantized position integer. and report back here how much faster the new one is. this bit by bit works, and it is an invisible amount of total execution, but come onnnnnnnnnnnn.

 #### Perf considerations